NashOpt - A Python Library for Computing Generalized Nash Equilibria: KKT Conditions and Nonlinear Least-Squares Formulation

 \subsection{Variational GNE}

-Variational GNEs (vGNEs) can be obtained by simply enforcing that the Lagrange multipliers associated with the shared constraints are the same for all players, i.e., by replacing $\{\lambda_i\}$ with a single vector $\lambda$ and $\{\mu_i\}$ with a single vector $\mu$, which further reduces the number of variables in the zero-finding problem~\eqref{eq:zero-finding}.
+Variational GNEs (vGNEs) are obtained by simply enforcing that the Lagrange multipliers associated with the shared constraints are the same for all players, i.e., by replacing $\{\lambda_i\}$ with a single vector $\lambda$ and $\{\mu_i\}$ with a single vector $\mu$, which further reduces the number of variables in the zero-finding problem~\eqref{eq:zero-finding}.